String Inverters Versus Microinverters: Here’s the Difference

 Energy production is stabilized when the optimizer allows each solar panel to produce optimally and convert the current into usable voltage for the array.
 During this process, the optimizer increases the inverter’s maximum power point tracking (MPPT).
 Optimizers also make it possible to monitor all the solar modules in a given array.

-Microinverters emerged to solve the shading problems inherent to string inverters, also inspiring the invention of the power optimizer.
+Microinverters emerged to solve the shading problems inherent to string inverters, inspiring the invention of the power optimizer.

 The Differences in a Microinverter